damian-krychowski/KeyboardShortcutDetector/README.md

 For more complicated shortcuts there is `RangeShortcut` base class prepared.
 It allows to create shortcuts where last key can be picked from defined range like for example from digits between 0-9 or from letters between A-Z. Custom ranges can be defined as well.
-There is `LastKeyInRange` property defined - it allows to check which key was the shortcut triggered with.
+There is `LastKey` property defined - it allows to check which key was the shortcut triggered with.

 ```csharp
 public class LeftCtrlDigitShortcut : RangeShortcut